 A Phase 2 coaching session is most appropriate for those who want to make sure that they are ready to present a sound, cohesive case in court.
 This is ideal for those who may not have a lot of material evidence of the abuse and/or those who know that the opposing party has hired a lawyer to represent them in court.
 You may register for Phase 2 even if you did not complete Phase 1 at Jane Doe.

-Online registration and scheduling coming soon!
-To schedule a Phase 2 coaching session, please call 314-329-5339.
+To register online for a Phase 2 coaching session, please CLICK HERE.

 Phase 3: Hearing Follow-Up